MarinaBaskova/bot/README.md

-## Simple Chat Bot with Create React App
+## Simple chatbot with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The goal for this project was to build Chat Bot that helps find study resources for students.
+The goal for this project was to build chatbot that helps find study resources for students.

 ## Available Scripts